pinajmr/password-manager/README.md

   * The passwords are encrypted by your private key which belongs to only you.
 You are the only one who can see your saved passwords.

 ### Contract address
-Our deployed contract on the mainnet Polygon can be found [here](https://).
+Our deployed contract on the Kovan testnet can be found the last beta version [here](https://kovan.etherscan.io/address/0x7219447e33769e3c4f80e24a9cac28247465d7b8).

 ### Donations